A New Kitchen with Timeless Detail | Cream Kitchen

-Get all of the details for a new kitchen with shaker style cabinets and classic kitchen design.
+Get all of the details for designing a new kitchen with shaker style cabinets and classic kitchen design.
 This cream kitchen is timeless and traditional, while working beautifully for a modern family.

-It’s been a year and a half since the bulk of our cream kitchen has been complete and while I shared a lot of details about it as we planned and remodeled, I’m taking you on a tour today both through photos and video.
-I’ll be shared all the details about our cream kitchen including cabinet color and sources.
+It’s been a couple years since the bulk of our cream kitchen has been complete, and while I shared a lot of details about it as we planned and remodeled, I’m taking you on a tour today both through photos and video.

 Like so many kitchens, our new kitchen was inspired by need for function as well as design.
 It was small, dark and dated.
 Accessible cabinet space was limited and awkward display shelves consumed valuable space.